2023 MACH-Track Cohort

-Moving to Australia, he undertook physician training at the Austin Hospital where he is currently a joint trainee in microbiology and infectious diseases.
+After moving to Australia and undertaking physician training at the Austin Hospital, he became a joint trainee in microbiology and infectious diseases.

 Dr William Mitchell

-Dr Mitchell is an advanced ophthalmic trainee at the Royal Victorian Eye and Ear Hospital.
+Dr Mitchell is an advanced ophthalmic trainee at the Royal Victorian Eye and Ear Hospital, in Melbourne.

-Dr Mitchell is excited to pursue this research through MACH-Track and broaden his scope with the teams at CERA.
+He’s excited to continue this thread of research, and to broaden his scope with the world-leading translational research teams working at CERA.